vdhulst/idavie_docs/docs/source/gui.rst

           <img src="_static/QuickMenu.png"
                style="width:50%;height:auto;">

-1) Open the Source List window.
+1) Open the :ref:`sourcelist`.
-2) Open the Plots window.
+2) Open the :ref:`plots`.
-3) Open the Voice Command window.
+3) Open the :ref:`voicecommands`.
-4) Open the Settings window.
+4) Open the :ref:`settings`.
-5) Open the Colour Map window.
+5) Open the :ref:`colourmap`.
-6) Enter mask painting mode.
+6) Open the :ref:`maskpainting` and start mask painting mode.
 7) Save the mask to file.
 8) Toggle to crop the cube to the selected region or uncrop the cube if already cropped.
 9) Toggle the mask application options (voice command analogue in brackets).
 Options are to subtract the unmasked regions ("mask on"), subtract the masked regions ("mask invert"), show the mask by itself ("mask isolate"), or show the cube without the mask ("mask off").
 10) Take a screenshot of the current view.
 11) Exit iDaVIE.

+.. _maskpainting:

 Mask painting menu
 ^^^^^^^^^^^^^^^^^^

 In the mask painting mode, the user can paint the mask using the controllers.
 The primary controller is used to paint the mask and adjust the brush size, while the secondary controller can be used to undo/redo brush strokes.
-Masks work by numbering voxels as integers corresponding to the Source ID of the masked region.
+Masks work by numbering voxels as integers corresponding to the :literal:`Source ID` of the masked region.
 Non-masked voxels are numbered as 0.
 Once started, the Mask painting menu will open on the secondary controller.
 The various buttons for the menu are detailed below.

 **NOTE:** Paint mode can only be started if the cube is at full resolution.
 If the cube is not at full resolution, the user will be prompted to increase the resolution before starting paint mode by cropping the cube.